BritishAmericqn/trespasser-backend/maps/README.md

 # Map Creation Guide

 ## Overview
-Maps are created as 480x270 PNG images that are automatically converted to game walls.
+Maps are created as 48x27 PNG images where each pixel represents a 10x10 game unit cell.

 ## Color Palette